sidestream-tech/unified-auctions-ui/notification-service/README.md

 # Unified Auctions Notification Service

-## What is "Unified Auctions Notification Service?"?
+## What is "Unified Auctions Notification Service"?

 "Unified Auctions Notification Service" is a server-side application with the purpose of updating users to a specific blockchain contract.
 Whenever a change is made to this contract the user will be informed via email or other methods.